apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 - `vm.stats.user.vm.only` - When set to 'false' stats for system VMs will be collected otherwise stats collection will be done only for user VMs.

-In UI, historical VM statistics are shown in the Metrics tab in an individual VM view, as shown in the image below.
+In the UI, historical VM statistics are shown in the Metrics tab in an individual VM view, as shown in the image below.

 |vm-metrics-ui.png|